runitralph/runitralph/README.md

 * 👨🏿‍🔬 I'm a Senior Biomedical Scientist by day
-* ☁️ I'm Microsoft Certified in Azure Fundamentals and Azure Data Fundamentals
+* ☁️ I'm Microsoft Certified in Azure Fundamentals and Data Fundamentals, and going for AI Fundamentals
 * 🤝 I'm open to collaborating on anything involving biochemistry and/or biomedical science data
 * 🎮 I'm interested in gaming, mobile technology, music, and light/sound engineering
 * 🌍 I'm based in London, United Kingdom